- In Vitro Fertilization (IVF) : The basics

 What is eSET?

-A single-embryo transfer (eSET) is an IVF technique which allows our team to identify and implant one high-quality embryo into a woman’s uterus.
+A single-embryo transfer (eSET) is an IVF technique that allows our team to identify and implant one high-quality embryo into a woman’s uterus.

 Risks Of Twins And Triplets